Norms of BS6 & Its Impact on the Two-Wheeler Industry

-To decrease the level of pollution, the central government released stricter Bharat Stage 6 (BSVI) emission norms for bikes and cars in 2017.
+With the increasing concern over air pollution and environment degradation, the central government released stricter Bharat Stage 6 (BSVI or BS6) emission norms for bikes and cars in 2017.
 Later, they made it compulsory for all cars and two-wheelers to sell vehicles that are BS6 compliant starting from 1st April 2020.
-Let's understand how the BS6 norms impacted the Indian two-wheeler industry.
+In this article, you will explore what is BS6 norm, how it is different from the previous standards, and its profound impact on the two-wheeler industry.

 What is the BS6 Emission Standard?

-BS6 stands for Bharat Stage 6.
+BS6 stands for Bharat Stage 6 is a regulation set by the Government of India.
 It is an advanced gas emission standard equivalent to EURO 6 norms that are applied in European nations.
-This emission norm is made mandatory for vehicles after seeing a constant rise in pollution.
-The objective of this emission norm is to reduce the harmful gas emitted by motor vehicles.
+With the constant rise in pollution, the emission norms are mandatory for all the vehicles in India.
+The objective of the emission norm is to reduce the harmful gas emission, such as nitrogen oxides (NOx), hydrocarbons (HC), carbon monoxide (CO), and particulate matter (PM) from motor vehicles.

 Effect of BS6 on Two-wheeler Manufacturers